OrelMv/Movies-Subscriptions-App/README.md

 - One that holds the information of the users.
 - Second thah holds the permissions of each user.
 - Third that holds all the data that we deleted.
-- Fourth that holds the subscriptions of each movie, and a list of movies that each member has not whatched yet
+- Fourth that holds the subscriptions of each movie, and a list of movies that each member has not whatched yet.

 ### Technologies